 - a.
-Applicants shall use the projected population for the proposed study area/service area for the third year of the project. - b.
-Using the average of the number of new cancer cases for the last five (5) years, as compiled by the West Virginia Cancer Registry, the applicant shall calculate a crude rate for the incidence of cancer. - c.
-The applicant shall apply this crude rate to the study area/service area population to arrive at an estimated number of cancer patients within the study area/service area. - d.
-The applicant shall then calculate 60% (the number of cancer patients who may be expected to utilize radiation therapy) of the estimated number of cancer patients within the study area/service area. - e.
-An applicant must conduct a written survey of all existing non-special purpose MRT providers in the applicant's proposed study area/service area.
-The survey must request that each of the existing non-special purpose MRT providers provide information regarding the counties in which they provide services and data regarding the number of patients served in each county during the most recent twelve month period.
-The return receipt along with all responses to the survey must be submitted to the Authority.
-The Authority may consider the applicant's survey when evaluating unmet need.
+Wherein at least 25% of the residents rely on acute care services in the county of proposal; or, - b.
+Which generates at least 10% of the patient load of the applicant. - 2.
+Applicants shall use the projected population for the proposed study area/service area for the third year of the project. - 3.
+Using the average of the number of new cancer cases for the last five (5) years, as compiled by the West Virginia Cancer Registry, the applicant shall calculate a crude rate for the incidence of cancer on a statewide basis or for the delineated study area/service area. - 4.
+The applicant shall apply this crude rate to the study area/service area population to arrive at an estimated number of cancer patients within the study area/service area. - 5.
+The applicant shall then calculate 60% (the number of cancer patients who may be expected to utilize radiation therapy) of the estimated number of cancer patients within the study area/service area. - 6.
+An applicant must conduct a written survey of all existing Non-Special Purpose MRT or Multi-Purpose MRT providers in the applicant's proposed study area/service area to determine the number of machines in the study area/service area. - 7.
+Each operational Non-Special Purpose MRT Unit or Multi-Purpose MRT Unit within the study area/service area is equivalent to 350 patients.
+The applicant shall deduct 350 patients per operational Non-Special Purpose MRT or Multi-Purpose MRT within the study area/service area from the estimated number of cancer patients within the study area/service area and for each unit approved but not operational.

-1NOTE: The definition of a significantly impacted county may include contiguous counties outside West Virginia.
+1 NOTE: The definition of a significantly impacted county may include contiguous counties outside West Virginia.
 Applicants shall document the location and description of all other MRT units in the proposed study area/service area.